 This class introduces students to the skills and competencies needed for basic care in a health care setting.
 After successful completion of the course, the student can provide safe, effective, basic nursing care in a variety of health care facilities under the supervision of licensed nurses and/or other approved personnel.
 Students must complete clinical as part of the course.

-Mandatory Nursing Assistant I and II Information Sessions (Room 105).
+Mandatory Nursing Assistant I Information Sessions (Room 148).
 All entering students must attend one (1) session:

 To register, applicants must:

-Registration will begin on November 11, 2013.
-Please note that classes fill fast and are registered on a first come-first serve basis.
+Registration will begin on April 21, 2014.
+Please note that classes fill fast and are registered on a first-come first-serve basis.